fusion809/i3-configs/README.md

 Likewise [`nixos-scripts`](https://github.com/fusion809/nixos-scripts) must be present in `/data/GitHub/mine/scripts/`.

 ## Customization
-If you do not want to use these apps (Konsole and ImageMagick) and want to use alternative apps edit `~/.i3/config` accordingly.
-Likewise these configs are set up for PCs with 5 or more cores.
+If you do not want to use these apps (such as Konsole, ImageMagick and Thunar) and want to use alternative apps edit `~/.i3/config` accordingly.
 If your screen is small and the i3bar does not seem to fit properly on your screen I would suggest editing the font setting line in `~/.i3/config` accordingly.

 ## Backgrounds
 To set your desktop background, you must set `~/.background-image`.